mainakch/basic_cpp_project/README.md

 the source code repository on the host filesystem with the docker runtime to make development more efficient.

+Once inside the docker or an equivalent environment, the build system may be run as follows:

+- build: `bazel build //:app`
+- test: `bazel test //:test_suite`

 ## Discussions

 The following sections describe other relevant aspects of a normal development